 - 1 pound SFIC goat milk soap base, cubed

 - 6 milliliters sandalwood fragrance oil

-- Once melted, add your adzuki bean powder slowly, mixing into your base a little at a time.
-If you add too much, too fast, you’ll get clumps.
+- Once melted, add your adzuki bean powder slowly, mixing it into your base a little at a time.
+If you add too much too fast, you'll get clumps.